Selena Gomez revealed that she had been diagnosed with bipolar disorder

 The singer-and-actress Selena Gomez, 27, revealed on Friday (3) who has been diagnosed with bipolar disorder.
-In an online chat with a friend, Miley, Cyrus, on “Western-Minded”, and Selena has talked about the disease.
+In an online chat with a friend, Miley, Cyrus, in the program of Bright-Minded, Selena talked about the disease.

 Miley has done with the program, the Bright-Minded (Brilliant Minds, in just a few weeks ago, straight out of your house, with the idea to keep the fans excited during this time of the years.
 She has since received people from various disciplines, in a conversation with the fans, and have received names, such as Anitta, Alicia Keys, Reese Witherspoon, Hilary Duff, Bebe Rexha, Zoe Kravitz, and DJ Diplo, and Dua Lipa,